dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 With this, gMock will verify that your code made the right calls (with the right
-arguments, in the right order, called the right number of times, etc), and a
+arguments, in the right order, called the right number of times, etc), and m_a
 real object will answer the calls (so the behavior will be the same as in
 production).
 This gives you the best of both worlds.

-### Delegating Calls to a Parent Class
+### Delegating Calls to m_a Parent Class

 Ideally, you should code to interfaces, whose methods are all pure virtual.
 In
-reality, sometimes you do need to mock a virtual method that is not pure (i.e,
+reality, sometimes you do need to mock m_a virtual method that is not pure (i.e,
 it already has an implementation).
 For example:

 ```cpp